 You'll usually need:

-- 3 A levels, including at least one science subject
+- 3 A levels, or equivalent, including at least 1 science

 - a degree in a relevant subject for postgraduate study